devmountain-wr10/react-i-ii-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+  - State is where we store property values for components
+  - State is data that is managed by the component
+  - State is an object in React, so we must treat it as such (this.state.name)

 2. Where do you set initial state?
+  - In the component's constructor under where we call super

 3. What method do you use to update state?
+  - We use the setState method
+  - When we call the setState method, we need to send in an object that specifies our targeted properties that need changed along with their new values

 ### Understand